DylanPJackson/csh_intro_evaluator/README.md

 2. The model itself is a logistic regression model which

 ### Usage
-Want to
+Want to see whether or not you'd make it into CSH?
+Follow these steps
 1. Go ahead and download ai\_vote.py.
-This is the cli
-2. Make sure you have
+2. Make sure you have numpy and scipy installed in your working directory.
+3. You can use this program in one of two ways :
+    1. File mode : Simply run the file with '-f' and then the filename afterwards ..* whatever
+    2. Command line mode